 - If you're really struggling to get your images the correct size in the table then you can resize the original image to the correct size.

 The table is loading bigger images than it needs to

-If you set a custom image size in the table, then WordPress will look for a registered image size that either matches this exactly, or shares the same aspect ratio.
+If you set a custom image size, WordPress will look for a registered image size that either matches this exactly or shares the same aspect ratio.

 If there is no registered image size with the same aspect ratio then the image will be displayed as the correct size in the front end, but the full size image will be loaded in the background.
 This could slow down your tables.